Titanic: Sinking

 When the ship sank, the lifeboats that had been lowered were only filled up to an average of 60%.
-The number of survivors have been variously reported as between 705-708.
-While estimates, both official and otherwise, vary; it is generally accepted that approximately 1,500 persons died in the disaster.
+The number of survivors have been variously reported as between 705 and 708.
+While estimates, both official and otherwise, vary, it is generally accepted that approximately 1,500 persons died in the disaster.

 Aftermath of sinking

 Immediate aftermath

 The New York Times had gone to press 15 April with knowledge of the collision but not the sinking.

 The International Mercantile Marine Company's statement on Monday 15 April assured that despite the lack of communication from the ship, it was "unsinkable".